 The three-speed cycle gear which became known as the TriVelox was patented by Alec Shuttleworth and William Hill in the early 1930s.
 It went into production in about 1932.
 Unlike other derailleur gears of the time and those of today, which move the chain to change gear, the TriVelox moved the sprockets instead.
 This ensured a perfect chain line for all three gears.
-(In those days an in-line chain was regarded by some cycling authorities as an essential requirement!)
+In those days an in-line chain was regarded by some cycling authorities as an essential requirement and the lack of it was one of the reasons behind the contemporary antipathy towards derailleurs .

 The complete patent document may be viewed here.